45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Small group tuition involves a teacher or teaching assistant working with a group of pupils, usually up to five pupils.
 Often, this takes place in a separate classroom or working area.

-It can also be used as a more general strategy to ensure effective progress or to teach challenging topics or skills.
+It can also ensure effective progress or help teach challenging topics or skills.

 13) Digital technology